borbelyattila11/ImageSignal/Windowing.md

 - **Spectral Leakage:** Less spectral leakage compared to the rectangular window.

 ## Hahn Window
-A cosine-shaped window that smooths the signal with a sinusoidal taper.
+A cosine-shaped window that smooths the signal with a sinusoidal taper in time domain.
+In spectrum its shift of sinc function.

 $h[n] = 0.5 \left( 1 - \cos \left( \frac{2\pi n}{N-1} \right) \right)$